raunaqkoppikar/side-projects/README.md

 # side-projects
-This repository is a collection of my side-projects in html, css and javascript... and also if possible in java
+This repository is a collection of my side-projects in html, css and javascript... the projects will be available in various folders.